toshi-physics/toshi-physics.github.io/index.md

 dynamics of E. Coli. and temperate lambda phages; Autonomous Boolean Network formalism of chemomechanical regulatory networks involved in bone remodelling; and detection of mu-neutrinos in Liq-Ar Time Projection Chambers.

-I am interested in understanding why living systems, biological or otherwise, behave the way they do.
+I am interested in understanding the physics of biology.
+Why do living systems behave the way they do?
 I was trained as an Engineering Physicist at [IIT-Bombay](https://www.phy.iitb.ac.in/){:target="_blank"}{:rel="noopener noreferrer"}—neither an engineer nor a physicist but a secret third confluence of the two.